-While there are research on new protocols for distributed mobility management it has also been proposed, e.g., in [Paper-Distributed.Mobility.PMIP] and in many other publications, that distributed mobility management can be designed using primarily the existing mobility management protocols with extensions. requirement in distributed mobility management is to first use existing protocols and their extensions before considering new protocol design.
+While there is onging research on new protocols for distributed mobility management (DMM), it has also been proposed, e.g., in [Paper-Distributed.Mobility.PMIP] and in other publications, that a distributed mobility management architecture can be designed using primarily existing mobility management protocols with some extensions.
+This is reflected in the requirement presented in [IDdmm-requirements]: distributed mobility management is to first use existing protocols and their extensions before considering new protocol designs.

-Mobile IP [RFC6275] , which has primarily been deployed in a centralized manner for the hierarchical mobile networks, has numerous variants and extensions including PMIP [RFC5213] , hierarchical MIP (HMIP) [RFC5380] , Fast MIP (FMIP) [RFC4068] [RFC4988] , Proxy-based FMIP (PFMIP) [RFC5949] and more.
-These different modifications or extensions of MIP have been developed over the years owing to the different needs that are found afterwards.
+Mobile IPv6 [RFC6275], which is a logically centralized mobility management approach addressing primarily hierarchical mobile networks, has numerous variants and extensions including, just to name a few, PMIPv6 [RFC5213], Hierarchical MIPv6 (HMIPv6) [RFC5380], Fast MIPv6 (FMIPv6) [RFC4068] [RFC4988], Proxy-based FMIPv6 (PFMIPv6) [RFC5949].
+These variants or extensions of MIPv6 have been developed over the years owing to the different needs that have been arising ever since the first specification of MIP came into life.

-It is convenient to abstract the functions of existing mobility management protocols in terms of logical functions.
-Different variants of existing mobility management protocols are then different design variations of how the logical functions are configured. result is a convenient framework to perform gap analysis of the existing protocols, and to reconfigure these logical functions towards various distributed mobility management designs.
+This document argues that we can gain much more insights into this design space by abstracting functions of existing mobility management protocols in terms of logical functions.
+Different variants of existing mobility management protocols can then be expressed as different design variations of how these logical functions are put together.
+The result is a rich framework that can express sophisticated functionalities in a more straightforward manner and can be used to perform gap analysis of existing protocols. more, this document shows how to reconfigure these logical functions towards various distributed mobility management designs.